-- Our students demonstrate high achievement and actively participate in community engagement, extra-curricular, and professional development opportunities.
+- Our students demonstrate high achievement and actively participate in community engagement, extra-curricular activities, and professional development opportunities.
 Students research alongside faculty, serve as social action fellows, and present research at academic conferences.

 - In 2013, Ron Althouse, Professor Emeritus and former department chair, retired after 46 years of service to the department and endowed a scholarship to be awarded to a departmental major during their senior year.